danerwilliams/danewilliams.me/content/posts/my-first-open-source-contribution.md

 * Date / time: This was extremely easy.
 There is built in functionality for including date / time information to the tmux status bar.
 * Prefix activation: Similarly easy as date/time for the same reasons
 * Battery: Getting battery information was not terribly difficult.
-But it did take a decent bit of troublshooting.
+But it did take a decent bit of troubleshooting.
 Ultimately I settled on using a Unix pipeline that retrieved the relevant information and then displays that in the status bar.
 * SSID: Very similar to battery.
 Create a unix pipeline to retrieve the information and then include it in the tmux status bar.
 * Weather: This was by far the most challenging.
 Basically the solution I ended up with uses ipinfo.io to retrieve current location data and then I scrape weather information from a government site with US weather data.